 Overfeeding is one problem in betta fish.
 Avoid overfeeding them, because it can lead to complications too.
 Constipation is a huge problem for pet betta which is usually caused by too much food.

 Feeding 2 to 3 pellets once a day will be just fine.
 Feed the amount your Betta can eat within 2 minutes.
 A fasting day once a week can be set in the schedule to allow the digestive system of your Betta fish pet some time out.

 Perform regular maintenance checks

 It would be great to always have a master test kit on hand to check the basic water parameters such as Ammonia, Nitrite, Nitrate, and pH.
 These will help you figure out if the home of your Betta fish is a healthy environment for it to thrive.
 Weekly partial water changes of 15% to 20% will lower nitrate levels.

 You can clean your filter once a month to remove any accumulated debris.
 Just make sure you do not use tap water to clean it!
 You can fill up a gallon jar with tap water and add a water conditioner to remove chlorine and chloramine.
 Use this treated water when cleaning your filter media.

 A few squeezes until the water from the filter floss or sponge is more or less clear is a good sign that you have squeezed out most of the debris.
 Do not use water directly from the tap because this will kill the beneficial bacteria in your filter.

-Keep a keen eye on your Betta fish’s scales, fins, and its energy levels.
+Keep a keen eye on your Betta fish’s scales, fins, and energy levels.
 Scales and fins should be clear of any spots and patches.
 A dull color, lack of appetite, lethargy, and change in swimming behavior may be a sign of disease.
-Disease will shorten the lifespan of a Betta fish.
+The disease will shorten the lifespan of a Betta fish.